 Following an exercise to establish housing needs over the next 10 years, it was reasoned that some additional housing sites over and above windfall sites were needed.
 Whilst the amount of new homes proposed is very low, the broad aim was to achieve a more balanced mix of housing which could address the requirement for smaller homes for first time buyers and affordable homes for rent including those suitable for older residents.
-Following the Call for Sites exercise sites in Fleet (1), Langton Herring (2) and Portesham (1) have been taken forward into the draft Plan.
-Affordable homes would be allocated to people who have a local connection to the
+Sites in Langton Herring (2) and Portesham (1) have been included in the Plan.
+Affordable homes would be allocated to people who have a local connection to the Neighbourhood Plan area as a priority.
+In addition.

-Neighbourhood Plan area as a priority.
-In addition, policies have been developed to limit the size of extensions and the number of holiday/second homes.
 It was also recognised that provision for working from home is a priority.